National League Division Two in 2005: Derbyshire v Yorkshire (14 September)

 Yorkshire Phoenix won the toss and chose to bat, and immediately lost both openers at Derby.
 That set the pace of the innings, and seven maiden overs were bowled out of the total of 45.
-Jonathan Moss got the best bowling figures for the hosting Derbyshire Phantoms, removing Richard Pyrah and Simon Guy in successive balls and ending with bowling figures of 9–2–27–3.
+Jonathan Moss got the best bowling figures for the hosting Derbyshire Phantoms, removing Rich Pyrah and Simon Guy in successive balls and ending with bowling figures of 9–2–27–3.
 Moss' two wickets set Yorkshire back to 66 for 7, and only a rearguard between Joe Sayers, who made 54 not out in two hours, and David Lucas saw them bat out the allotted overs.
 The pair added 65 for the ninth wicket as Yorkshire closed on 171 for 9.
 Derbyshire lost Michael Di Venuto for 1 early on, but despite Anthony McGrath removing Hassan Adnan for 57 and Luke Sutton for 34, Derbyshire made it to the target with fourteen balls.
 Extras were the second-highest scorer, with 43, including 31 wides.